 I’m super excited to publish this post by Melissa Souden, Occupational Therapy extraordinaire- She’s a fabulous OT and a very handy lady!
-She created her own foot fidget swings using PVC Foot Swing to help sensory and inattentive kids pay attention in class.
+She created her own foot fidget swings using PVC to help sensory and inattentive kids pay attention in class.
 Here are the Step by Step directions so you can do the same!

 HOW To Make Your Own Foot FIdget: A PVC FOot Swing